Frequently asked questions

-A: The user can log in, click on "my account" and view their profile, with the option button of "change manager" available.
-A pop up will appear with a text box where you can enter the new email address of the correct recipient.
+A: You can log in and click on "my account" to view your profile.
+You’ll see the option "change manager".
+A pop up will appear with a text box where you can enter the new email address of your manager.

 Q: Will employees be prepared to complete this questionnaire; we find it difficult to get people to fill out a monitoring form?

 A: ClearTalents™ have spent significant time researching what the employee is both prepared to do and will respond to positively.
 ClearTalents™ doesn’t feel like a questionnaire and we are finding that employees are taking the time to complete it accurately and thoughtfully.
 Monitoring feels impersonal and like a tick box exercise unless it is very skillfully managed.
 ClearTalents™ is warm and supportive, relevant and informative, employees love it and learn from it – and it only takes a few minutes.